-The Town of Shelby has two full-time and one part part-time police officers that serve the Town.
+The Town of Shelby has one full-time police officer that serve the Town.
 The Police Department is based out of the Town Annex at 2801 Ward Avenue.
-In addition to the Town police, the La Crosse County Sheriff's Department is located in the City of La Crosse and serves the entire County.
-At the time of this writing, the Department has 118 employees.
+In addition to the Town police officer, the La Crosse County Sheriff's Department is located in the City of La Crosse and serves the entire County.

-The Town of Shelby has its own fire department that also serves parts of the Towns of Greenfield and Medary.
-The department consists of a salaried Chief and 30 volunteer fire fighters.
+The Town of Shelby has its own fire department that also serves parts of the Town of Greenfield.
+The department consists of around 40 volunteer fire fighters.
+The Chief, Assistant Chief, Captains, Lieutenants, EMS Officer and Health and Safety Officer are paid a stipend quarterly for their work as officers.
 Fire protection and first responder services, fire safety inspection and education are all services provided by the department.

 The La Crosse County 911 Emergency Dispatch Center is located in the La Crosse County Law Enforcement Center in La Crosse.
-Over 30 employees provide 24-hour emergency telephone service to everyone in La Crosse County.
+Dispatch provides 24-hour emergency telephone service to everyone in La Crosse County.
 Using a state-of-the-art enhanced 911 system (E-911), the 911 telecommunicator is able to send emergency and non-emergency assistance quickly and accurately.
 In addition to providing emergency telephone answering service, the La Crosse County 911 Emergency Dispatch Center telecommunicators are the radio and multiple computer system operators.
 This fully integrated system allows the department to provide full emergency and non-emergency service to each of the eight Law Enforcement Departments, the eight Fire Departments, the nine First Responder organizations, Emergency Government, and Search and Rescue throughout the entire Community.